perticascatalin/HiddenDimensions/ProjectProposal.md

 ### Samples Density and Principal Component Analysis

+**Observations regarding data complexity**:

+- only k principle components obtained from Z (latent space) will be meaningful (in the case of MNIST k between 10 and 20)

 ### Non-Linear Projections, Sub-Spaces and Clustering

+**Application to semi-supervised/few-shots learning**:

+- convex hull defined by few labeled shots on clusters formed from latent representations

 ### Navigation in Latent Spaces and Attractors